SUBSCRIBE TO OUR FREE NEWSLETTER

 'This home of ours is being ruined and that damages everyone,' said Pope Francis in June

-Pope Francis's bold call to tackle climate change and save the planet appears to be in conflict with U.S. Catholic churches' millions of dollars of investments in fossil fuels industries, including fracking, a new Reuters report shows.
+Pope Francis's bold call to tackle climate change and save the planet appears to conflict with U.S. Catholic churches' millions of dollars of investments in fossil fuels industries, including fracking, a new Reuters report shows.

 "The holdings tend to make up between 5 and 10 percent of the dioceses' overall equities investments," Valdmanis noted, "similar to the 7.1 percent weighting of energy companies on the S&P 500 index, according to the documents."